bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 * Beta release versions for the 2 Argon + INS follow the same numbering scheme of odd for radar Argon and even for Door Argon, except the numbers start at 1001.
 There are no tags in the firmware repo since this version has not been released to production yet.
 * State machine beta release will start at #2000 on the Particle Console.
 There are no corresponding repo tags/versions since this code has not been released to production yet

+## Repo Branches Outline

+Production: this is the default (aka main or master) branch in the repo.
+It contains the firmware that is in production on devices in the field.

+Covenant-Production: This contains the firmware that runs on the Covenant devices.
+It required a unique hotfix to be in compliance with Covenant's security settings.

+Release: this branch contains the firmware that is running on the devices in our beta testing fleet.

+All other branches should be feature development, prototyping, or radar testing branches.
+Radar testing branches will explicitly say what they are in the branch name.

 ## Two Argon and XeThru Firmware

-As of Apr 7/21, this firmware is in the main (master) branch, and is in production on the devices at client sites.
+As of April 16/21, this firmware is in the Production (main/master) branch, and is in production on the devices at client sites.

 ### Firmware Settings and Config